Maersk Air: Decline

 The Maersk Group was forced to issue more than DKK 700 million in the airline from 2002 to 2005.
-In late 2003 the Maersk Aircraft A/S was established to own the fleet, spurring speculation in the media that Maersk was planning of liquidating the company.
+In late 2003 the Maersk Aircraft A/S was established to own the fleet, spurring speculation in the media that the group was planning to liquidate the operational company.
 The year gave a net loss of DKK 841 million.
 In the years following the cartel case, almost the entire executive management of the airline was replaced.
-A large portion of the new management was without experience from the aviation industry.
+A large portion of the new management was without experience in the aviation industry.
 On 1 November 2003 Ipsen was replaced as CEO by Finn Øelund, who came from the same position in Air Greenland.
 He devised a new strategy, in which the airline would better utilize its fleet by placing flights closer to each other and flying throughout the day.
-He also proposed competing head-on with SAS, as he believed that Maersk Air with the new strategy could operate with lower costs than the consortium.
+He also proposed competing head-on with SAS, as he believed that Maersk Air with the new strategy could operate with lower costs than the tri-national consortium airline.
 Aircraft received a new white and dark blue livery, replacing the old light-blue Maersk colors.
-The airline adopted the slogan "fly as you like" and focused its route production on typical holiday destinations and cheap fares.
+The airline adopted the slogan "fly as you like" and focused its route expansion on typical holiday destinations and cheap fares.